Chapter 17.52B

 17.52B.090 Wetland rating and classification.

-B. Sources used to identify designated wetlands include, but are not limited to:
+B. Sources for a preliminary identification of wetlands include, but are not limited to:

 1. United States Department of the Interior, Fish and Wildlife Service, National Wetlands Inventory.

-2. Areas identified as hydric soils, soils with significant soil inclusions and “wet spots” within the United States Department of Agriculture/Soil Conservation Service Soil Survey for Snohomish County.
+2. Areas identified as hydric soils, soils with significant soil inclusions and “wet spots” by the United States Department of Agriculture/Natural Resources Conservation Service.

 3. Washington State Department of Natural Resources, Geographic Information System: Hydrography and Soils Survey Layers.